MinecraftForge/Documentation/docs/datagen/client/modelproviders.md

 Additionally, there are several helpers for easily generating common models using vanilla templates.
 Most are for block models with only a few being universal.

 !!! note
     Although the models are within a specific subdirectory, that does **not** mean that the model cannot be referenced by a model in another subdirectory.
-Usually, it is indicative of that model being using for that type of object.
+Usually, it is indicative of that model being used for that type of object.

 ### `BlockModelProvider`